satishkkk/terrene/README.md

 # terrene

-terrebe is devloped using html5 canvas and javascript
+terrene is arcade ganme devloped using html5 canvas and javascript